THE SCIENCE

 Our tagline says it out loud — we're "cheaper and worse" than professional help.
 We genuinely mean that.
 Reliefr is a humor delivery system informed by research on timing and context.
 It's not a therapist, a doctor, or a crisis service.

 If you're struggling with your mental health, please talk to someone qualified.
 Humor supports wellbeing — it doesn't replace clinical care.
-Some contacts that do replace clinical care when you need it:

 18+ content